 The 25 acres encompassing the filtration plant towers and vaults were sold to the DC Government in 1987.
 In 2006 the City retained the firm EYA to develop a master plan for the site, which envisions a mixed use of high-rise buildings, lower rise residential structures, a community center, and some parkland.
 A neighborhood group has challenged the design and implementation procedure.
-The C100 does not object to development of the site but believes that the current proposal is too dense and high in relation to its location.
-The C100’s Historic Preservation Subcommittee is monitoring the situation.
+The Committee of 100 does not object to development of the site but believes that the current proposal is too dense and high in relation to its prominent location.
+The Committee100’s Historic Preservation Subcommittee is monitoring the situation as it evolves.

 - C100 McMillan Reservoir Amicus Brief